mhmarina/CSE512-minecraft/README.md

 # Running the App
 Prereqs: Node.js, python, cockroachDB
 ## Set up database
 This app uses cockroachDB as its data layer.
 The schema is available in `SQL Queries/insert_table.sql`.
-Not down the DB host, name, username and password for `.env` in next step.
+Note down the DB host, name, username and password for `.env` in next step.
 ## Running the Backend
 The backend is a flask server. to run:
 ```bash